As Construction Costs Rise, Modular Construction Soars

 You can have everything from rubber bands, paperclips, medication, groceries, and your favorite childhood board game delivered right to your doorstep in a matter of hours.
 You can also get a shed, guard booth, ticket booth – and even a house — delivered to your door!

-Granted, it takes a bit more time to get prefabricated buildings or booths than it takes to get pizza, but with the tremendous advancements in prefabrication and modular building, the possibilities are nearly limitless.
+Granted, it takes a bit more time to get prefabricated buildings or modular booths than it takes to get pizza, but with the tremendous advancements in prefabrication and modular building, the possibilities are nearly limitless.

 What is Modular Construction?

-At its most basic definition, modular construction is a process where a building or booth is produced piece by piece in a factory setting.
+At its most basic modular construction definition, modular construction is a process where a building or modular booth is produced piece by piece in a factory setting.
 The structure is then either shipped piecemeal to another location and assembled there, or it is erected on site at the plant and shipped intact to its new destination.

 Since the dawn of the early 1900s prefabricated homes have been all the rage.
 People would order their houses right out of a catalog and have it shipped in pieces, directly to their building site.
 The Sears Catalog homes were some of the most popular models and helped pave the way for the modern modular building of which we are so fond today.
 Famed architect Frank Lloyd Wright sold “kit homes” that were partially pre-manufactured and then built on sight.